ahmedSalah-11/SureStart2021/README.md

 - There are no special assumptions needed to be made about the input.
 - Inefficient for computer vision tasks as they have a highe number of weights to train that results in high training time.

+### DAY 16 (2/23):
+#### `Rectified Linear activation function` :
+ReLU  is a simple linear function that will output the input directly if it is positive, otherwise, it will output zero.
+It has become the default activation function for many types of neural networks because a model that uses it is easier to train and often achieves better performance.They preserve many of the properties that make linear models easy to optimize with gradient-based methods.
+They also preserve many of the properties that make linear models generalize well.